Maintain product specs¶

 the inheritance edge spec new would have added.
 Use hadron edge add (or the

-h-add-edge MCP tool), with the label inherits the shared contract (general
+hadron_create_edge MCP tool), with the name inherits the shared contract (general

 provisions):